-The 3D static PET image is obtained one per subject.
+The 3-D static PET image is obtained one per subject.
 Since we do not have multiple PET scans per subject, we couldn't generate a single network per subject.
 So we used the Jackknife resampling technique to generate additional networks.
-For a group with n subjects, one subject is removed and the remaining n - 1 subjects are used to construct a network.
+For a group with n subjects, one subject is removed and the remaining n-1subjects are used to construct a network.
 This process is repeated for each subject to produce n networks for the group.
-Therefore, we were able to simulate 24, 26 and 11 networks for ADHD, ASD and PedCon groups.
-For all (24 + 26 + 11) networks, we estimated the SLM, barcode of β_0 , slope of barcode β_0 , average assortativity, average node betweenness centrality, average clustering coefficient, characteristic path length, small-worldness, modularity and the global network homogeneity.
+Therefore, we were able to simulate 24, 26, and 11 networks for ADHD, ASD, and PedCon groups.
+For all (24 + 26 + 11) networks, we estimated the SLM, barcode of $\beta_0$ , slope of barcode $\beta_0$ , average assortativity, average node betweenness centrality, average clustering coefficient, characteristic path length, small-worldness, modularity, and the global network homogeneity.
 Then, the GH distance was computed between all pairwise SLMs.
 The bottleneck distance was computed similarly for all barcodes.
-For the other 8 graph theoretic measures, all pairwise differences were also computed.
+For the other eight graph theoretic measures, all pairwise differences were also computed.
 We obtained total 10 distance matrices between the networks.
 The result is summarized in Fig. 7, where each distance matrix is normalized with the maximum value 1.

+Fig. 7.
+Comparison of 11 different methods: (a) GH distance, (b) bottleneck distance, (c) slope of barcode $\beta_0$ , (d) assortativity, (e) betweenness centrality, (f) clustering coefficient, (g) characteristic path length, (h) small-worldness, (i) modularity, and (j) global network homogeneity.
+In each distance matrix, the three diagonal block matrices with the size $24 \times 24$ , $26 \times 26$ , and $11 \times 11$ measure the distance between networks within a group and the off-diagonal block matrices measure the distance between groups.
+The clustering accuracy using the Ward's cluster method was also performed.
+From (a) to (j), the clustering accuracies are 100%, 44.26%, 86.89%, 80.33%, 85.25%, 80.33%, 96.72%, 93.44%, 60.66%, and 96.72%.
+The GH-distance shows the best performance.

-The size of the distance matrices is $(24+26+11) \times (24+26+11)$, which corresponds to the number of simulated networks in the three groups.
-We clustered the simulated networks into 3 groups using the Ward's cluster analysis using each computed distance matrix.
+The size of the distance matrices is $(24 + 26 + 11) \times (24 + 26 + 11)$ , which corresponds to the number of simulated networks in the three groups.
+We clustered the simulated networks into three groups using the Ward's cluster analysis using each computed distance matrix.
 During the clustering we assume that the true group labels are unknown.
 Then, we evaluated the clustering accuracy by comparing the assigned labels with the true labels.
-The obtained clustering accuracies are 100%, 44.26%, 86.89%, 80.33%, 85.25%, 80.33%, 96.72%, 93.44%, 60.66% and 96.72% for GH distance, bottleneck distance, slope of barcode β_0 , assortativity, betweenness centrality, clustering coefficient, characteristic path length, small-worldness, modularity and global network homogeneity, respectively.
+The obtained clustering accuracies are 100%, 44.26%, 86.89%, 80.33%, 85.25%, 80.33%, 96.72%, 93.44%, 60.66%, and 96.72% for GH distance, bottleneck distance, slope of barcode $\beta_0$ , assortativity, betweenness centrality, clustering coefficient, characteristic path length, small-worldness, modularity, and global network homogeneity, respectively.